Preservation? Restoration? What is this Project?

-Renovation is not necessarily associated with a particularly historic structure.
+Renovation is not necessarily associated with a particular historic structure.
 There is no particular desire to replicate antique architecture or restore any existing elements of the antique structure.
-Renovation is the incorporation of new materials within an older building without commitment to maintain historic fabric.
-This is the most common form of “restoration”, there is certainly nothing wrong with it and in some form it is found in even museum level restoration efforts (fire protection systems and indoor plumbing and handicap accessibility are elements that are necessarily in virtually each of these categories).
+Renovation is the incorporation of new materials within an older building without commitment to maintaining the historic fabric.
+This is the most common form of “restoration”, there is certainly nothing wrong with it and in some form, it is found in even museum-level restoration efforts (fire protection systems and indoor plumbing and handicap accessibility are elements that are necessary for virtually each of these categories).

 Adaptive Use is the reutilization of a building or structure for a new function.
 It is the imaginative effort of bringing a building back to life by changing its use.
-Well-known examples include convert old mill buildings into condos or apartments.
-But this is only one example of Adaptive Use; Churches modified into residences or office space, train stations into restaurants, office buildings converted into hotels, the list is virtually unlimited..
-A side note: a pet-peeve of a former professor of mine, “It’s adaptive USE, not RE-USE – Adaptive RE-Use is redundant!”
+Well-known examples include converting old mill buildings into condos or apartments.
+But this is only one example of Adaptive Use; Churches modified into residences or office space, train stations into restaurants, office buildings converted into hotels, the list is virtually unlimited.
+A side note: a pet peeve of a former professor of mine, “It’s adaptive USE, not RE-USE – Adaptive RE-Use is redundant!”

 Rehabilitation commonly refers to the salvaging of older buildings, using the most economically viable methods possible.
 Great examples of rehabilitation occur in inner cities and poorer rural communities.
 For example, changing an unstable stable church roof from slate to asphalt shingles allows the building to ‘stay tight’, but is not too expensive to complete.
 Too often, ignored structures are past the point of no return, once money to do full restoration is available.
 Rehabilitation is an effective method to keep buildings intact and useful during periods when full restoration is not viable.